Briny Baird: Professional career

 In 1995, Baird turned professional.
 He won the 2000 Monterrey Open on the Buy.com Tour.
 He currently plays on the PGA Tour, but a poor 2005 season saw him lose his card.
 His highest placing to date on the end of year tour money list was 22nd in 2003.
 In 2008, he finished 27th in FedEx Cup, automatically qualifying him for the 2009 PGA Tour season.
-Although he has never won a PGA Tour event, he has finished second on six separate occasions, most recently at the 2013 McGladrey Classic.
+Although he has never won a PGA Tour event, he has finished second on six occasions, most recently at the 2013 McGladrey Classic.

 Baird is known for his odd putting style that worked for him when he was doing it as a drill and it just stuck.
 On May 19, 2009, Baird hit a 230-yard shot from the top of the Omni San Diego Hotel to a bulls-eye in the center of Petco Park in order to give everyone a free chicken wrap at P. F. Chang's China Bistro.

 In 2010, Baird entered the final event of the season 125th on the PGA Tour money list.
 He stumbled in the final round and a number of other players had better finishes.
 Baird finished 127th on the Tour, two spots out of retaining full Tour status.

 In 2011, Baird nearly won his first PGA Tour event, the Frys.com Open.
 He lost on the sixth playoff hole to Bryce Molder.
 Despite the loss, the finish moved Baird from 148th to 93rd on the Tour's money list, which meant avoiding Q School.

 Baird still has status on the PGA Tour via a medical exemption but he has not played a tour event since 2014.

 Baird had the distinction of being the richest golfer never to win a PGA Tour event, earning over $13 million during his career, but coming up short six times.
 Cameron Tringale now holds that status, as Baird is currently 3rd on that list behind Tringale and also British golfer Brian Davis.